 - Wash and soak dry chickpeas overnight or at least 8 hours.
 I wanted to make this for breakfast and ended up making it for dinner.
 My chickpeas were soaked for almost 18 hours.

 - Change water, wash chickpeas once or twice, transfer to a pressure cooker and add 1 ½ cups of water.
-Also add ½ tsp. minced garlic, bay leaf and ½ tsp. of salt to chickpeas.
+Also add ½ teaspoon minced garlic, bay leaf and ½ teaspoon of salt to chickpeas.

 - Cook chickpeas for 4 whistles or until chickpeas are tender.
 Chickpeas should not be mushy and should hold it’s shape.
 If cooking on stove top, it would take at least 30 – 40 minutes.
 I have not cooked chickpeas on stovetop and the time mentioned is approximate time required to cook the peas.